antonvw/wex/roadmap.md

-# feature/stc
-- improve align_text (see e.g. blame annotations)
-- add stc get_text, and use it instead of GetText (159 times)
+# update rfw FOR keywords

 # feature/blame
-- improve blame size calculation, now only uses size of first blame line, should be more, or all
+- improve blame size calculation, now only uses size of first blame line, should be more, or all improve align_text (see e.g. blame annotations)

 # feature/git
 - allow checkout by showing other branches, and remove from menu

+# use wxTextCompleter

 # feature/tests
-- reenable test on travis (first osx)
+- reenable ubuntu test on travis
 - enable test on appveyor

 # feature/c++20